TEVITA PANGAI JR says Sam Burgess is the reason he will be playing for Warrington Wolves – and not rugby union – next year.

 “I’m excited to work with Sam Burgess,” Pangai Jr told The Daily Telegraph.
 “He’s a big reason why I’m going there.

-“Ben Te’o had big wraps on Sam during my time with him at the Broncos and Dolphins.
+“Ben Te’o (like Burgess, a cross-code star who played for the England rugby union team) had big wraps on Sam during my time with him at the Broncos and Dolphins.
 He is very inspiring as a player and coach.

 “Rugby union has always been something I’ve wanted to try.

-“It would have been great to be in that environment and system to the learn the No. 6 or 8 position to excel but things didn’t eventuate.
+“It would have been great to be in that environment and system to the learn the number six or eight position to excel but things didn’t eventuate.

 “This opportunity came up and it happened very quickly to be honest.